 The majority does not deny that the district court found the individuals' good faith explanations "not plausible" and "not credible" in light of its prior finding of objective materiality.
 Moreover, the majority itself rejects these good faith explanations based on the very same "plain English" rationale on which it affirms the materiality finding.
 Compare Maj.
 Op.
-25-26 (affirming materiality based on "plain English reading" of isolated words), with id.
-29-30 (rejecting good faith explanation because it contradicts "normal English" meaning of isolated words).
+1304-05 (affirming materiality based on "plain English reading" of isolated words), with id.
+1306-07 (rejecting good faith explanation because it contradicts "normal English" meaning of isolated words).
 Respectfully, this rationale misses the point as it relates to the question of intent.
-Attorney Pope testified that he read the "[o]ptionally, but preferably" language, not in isolation, but "in the context of the entire document," and that he "would never attempt to understand something drawn out of a document standing alone."
+Attorney Pope testified that he read the "[o]ptionally, but preferably" language, not in isolation, but "in the context of the riality.
+See Praxair, 543 F.3d at 1313-14 (permitting an inference of deceptive intent to be drawn "when (1) highly material information is withheld; (2) 'the applicant knew of the information [and] ... knew or should have known of the materiality of the information; and (3) the applicant has not provided a credible explanation for the withholding." (quoting Ferring B.V. v.
+Barr Labs., Inc., 437 F.3d 1181, 1191 (Fed.Cir.2006) (emphases added))).

+entire document," and that he "would never attempt to understand something drawn out of a document standing alone."
 Trial Tr.
 668. That Attorney Pope actually read these words in context, rather than in isolation, has not been disputed.
 The isolated "plain English" meaning of those words, therefore, has little bearing on the plausibility of his subjective belief regarding his understanding of the EPO submissions.